Quarterly Add/Drop Deadlines

 Take home papers must be due the date/time of the scheduled final exam.

 About exams: Read about midterm exams, final exams, retention of exam papers and the processes that support exams.

-Instructors must retain exam papers for at least one full quarter after the exam period, unless the papers have been returned to the students.
+Instructors/Department must retain exam papers for at least one full quarter after the exam period, unless the papers have been returned to the students.